FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 Some limitations of `run_external` function are:

 - It can only be used with other contracts.
 Scripts, predicates, and library code cannot be run externally.
-- You cannot run an external function that accesses a storage variable that only exists in the external implementation.
+- If you change the implementation contract, you must maintain the same order of previous storage variables and types, as this is what has been stored in the proxy stoarge.